Yard Range: 5-540 yards

-A. They’re made with rain-proof technology that helps keep it semi protected during use when it’s pouring down.
+They’re made with rain-proof technology that helps keep it semi protected during use when it’s pouring down.
 The battery compartment is sealed tight to keep electrical components protected.

 Despite its basic rain resistant qualities, it’s not ultra-waterproof per se.
 Since it has the impressive PinSensor technology that’s especially effective for ranging even when it’s raining, it should be more watertight than it is to withstand the threat of heavier weather.

-A. This particular model doesn’t have the angle compensation feature.
+This particular model doesn’t have the angle compensation feature.
 This rangefinder provides the basic line of sight or raw/actual distance only.
 Because this is a non-slope rangefinder, it’s tournament legal for use in the United States.

 Despite that this model doesn’t have the angle compensating feature, TecTecTec does offer the VPRO500S Slope that does.